VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

   account, is based on an API.
 It typically uses two steps.
 First, the payment service verifies that your customer can pay the required amount, and sends you a token.
-Second, you can use the token within a fixed time to complete the payment by sending th token back to the payment service.
+Second, you can use the token within a fixed time to complete the payment by sending the token back to the payment service.

 Contoso assumes that its business customers do not have a merchant